 The 50% figure cap on the amount you have to pay means that VTing a contract can save you a lot of money.

-If your car is repossessed by the lender, you normally have to pay the whole of the total amount payable under the contract, less whatever the car is sold for.
+If you just hand back the car and do not VT it, or if it is repossessed by the lender, you normally have to pay the whole of the total amount payable under the contract, less whatever the car is sold for.
 And the car may be sold at auction for less than you would hope.

 National Debtline has a comparison in the Example Agreement at the bottom of its Hire purchase and conditional sale factsheet.
 That shows how much less debt you may end up with if you VT a contract compared to when the lender ends the contract because you have arrears.